Plant-Based Diets And Your Gut Microbiome

 Other ways to improve your gut health

-JUVIA is a supplement that aids your digestion and improves your overall gut health.
+JUVIA is a supplement that aids your digestion and improves your overall gut health and well-being.
 It does this by breaking down the carbohydrates before they get to your gut.
-This is important if you are someone that has difficulty digesting certain types of food and has uncomfortable symptoms.
+This is important if you are someone that has difficulty digesting certain types of food and has uncomfortable symptoms, but a great gut will benefit just about anyone!

-Also, the harmful bacteria in your gut rely on carbohydrates as their food source, which is no longer available once JUVIA breaks them down.
+Also, the harmful bacteria in your gut rely on carbohydrates as their food source, but once JUVIA breaks them down, there's less food for the bad bacteria in your gut to feed on.
 This allows your friendly bacteria to colonise and dominate your gut microbiome, which improves overall gut health, and indeed overall health.

 Your gut health is very important.
 Eating a plant-based diet has very clear benefits for your gut and overall health, so it is worth including as much fruit and vegetables in your diet as possible.